Coinmetro Token (XCM) Trading Up 0.2% Over Last 7 Days

 Coinmetro Token Token Profile

 Coinmetro Token (CRYPTO:XCM) is a token.
 It was first traded on December 17th, 2017.
 Coinmetro Token’s total supply is 329,594,652 tokens and its circulating supply is 326,017,836 tokens.
-Coinmetro Token’s official Twitter account is @coinmetro.
+Coinmetro Token’s official website is coinmetro.com.
 The Reddit community for Coinmetro Token is https://reddit.com/r/coinmetro and the currency’s Github account can be viewed here.
-Coinmetro Token’s official website is coinmetro.com.
 The official message board for Coinmetro Token is coinmetro.com/blog.
+Coinmetro Token’s official Twitter account is @coinmetro.

 Buying and Selling Coinmetro Token